logo

 Ideal taxation rates

-Moreover, offshore companies centrally managed and controlled outside Mauritius (e.g. no business bank account or physical office in Mauritius) are not considered tax residents.
+The jurisdiction does not impose capital gains tax or inheritance tax, and dividends are generally exempt.
+Moreover, offshore companies centrally managed and controlled outside Mauritius (e.g., no business bank account or physical office in Mauritius) are not considered tax residents.
 Therefore, they will only be taxed on income derived from Mauritius.

 Various tax incentives